 Deborah slowly shines under adversity, blossoming into a woman of courage and slowly gaining self-confidence along the way.
 It is easy to see why Tom would be attracted to a woman like Deborah.
 She's an intriguing mix of feminine assertiveness with enough but not too much distress factor to get his manliness all hackled up.
 And Tom is indeed a nice man, lonely and lost, that I'm half-tempted to shove Deborah off the scene and comfort Tom myself.

 The Hostage is vintage Wiggs - explosive emotions, slowly unfurling of the relationship which is a friends-first lovers-later sort (my favorite sort, because these sort of relationships are always the most convincing), and great handling of character conflicts that never gets bogged down into a head-banging session in trauma welfare.

 But I have one quibble - this book is around 200 pages too short.
 The premise is such that these two are antagonists in the first half of the book.
 The relationship between Tom and Deb, therefore, takes awhile to blossom, and by the time they are almost there, the author fits in a rushed ending of bullets and fire, and next thing I know an epilogue is shoved at my face.
 What is this?
 Deb is just realizing her full strength and courage.
 Tom is just slowly letting go of the past, and - zaaaaap! - they're making babies one year later?

 I feel so cheated!
 And I'm not too pleased of the way the author handled Arthur's fate, the man has so much potential for redemption by a nice, spirited widow or something in his own book.

-TH is good, but it also offers promises and hints of things to come that are never delivered.
-In a way, I feel cheated even as I savor the wonderful romance that is TH.
+The Hostage is good, but it also offers promises and hints of things to come that are never delivered.
+In a way, I feel cheated even as I savor the wonderful romance.
 It sort of ruined my mood.

 This book at Amazon.com